How To Throw A Capture The Flag Party Indoors

 If you are finding it hard to find a space that doesn’t have enough running room, consider some of our game variations.
 Some of the variations involve more strategy and hiding than actual running.
 Or maybe consider playing each game in slow motion, limit speed to speed-walking, or require players to waddle like penguins!

-For our glow in the dark neon games kit it is vital that you choose a dimly lit place—NOT COMPLETELY PITCH BLACK—to help enhance some of the glowing lights.
+For our glow in the dark Capture the Flag REDUX game kit it is vital that you choose a dimly lit place—NOT COMPLETELY PITCH BLACK—to help enhance some of the glowing lights.
 Also, it’s the only way you’ll be able to see the glowing orbs and jail markers.
 If you book a place with windows, maybe bring along some parchment paper to temporarily block some of the light.

 4. Get creative